mercator-ocean/copernicus-marine-toolbox/doc/installation.rst

 - Windows: `copernicusmarine <https://github.com/mercator-ocean/copernicus-marine-toolbox/releases/download/latest/copernicusmarine.exe>`_

-Once downloaded for the specific platform, you can use the toolbox by running the binary as follows:
+Once downloaded for the specific platform, you can use the Toolbox by running the binary as follows:

 In mac-os or linux: